ellnathan/SQL-DDL-DML/Sample Data.md

 **CHECK:** Use a constraint that is commonly used for emails to validate that the email follows a specific pattern and eliminate any potential errors or invalid characters.

-Once the code has been run, we can check that the datatypes and constraints have been defined to the columns.
+Once the table has been created, we can check that the datatypes and constraints have been defined by running a simple SELECT ALL statement.

 ````sql
 SELECT * FROM loyalty_programme.customers_info